-- 1. In a large pot, bring the lemongrass, lime leaves, galangal or ginger, and water to a boil and then lower the heat to medium.
-Add the shrimp, tamarind paste, tamarind tendrils (if using), chile peppers, and nam prik pao and simmer just until the shrimp is cooked through.
+In a large pot, bring the lemongrass, lime leaves, galangal or ginger, and water to a boil and then lower the heat to medium.
+Add the shrimp, tamarind paste, tamarind tendrils (if using), chile peppers, and nam prik pao, and simmer just until the shrimp is cooked through.

-- 2. Lower the heat to medium-low.
-Add the mushrooms, fish sauce, lime juice, and sugar, and stir to dissolve the sugar.
+Reduce the heat to medium-low.
+Add the mushrooms, fish sauce, lime juice, and sugar, and stir until the sugar dissolves.
 Ladle the soup into bowls, garnish with cilantro, and serve.
 Originally published March 05, 2013

 Recipe Testers' Tips

 I give this tom yum goong soup high marks for the hot and sour flavor I love, and for a pretty quick turnaround.
 I used ginger in place of the galangal, but if lemongrass, Kaffir lime leaves, tamarind paste, or roasted chile paste are hard to come by, there are no good substitutes and therefore there’s not much point in making this otherwise delicious soup.